RefrigerantTrack

 What is the leak rate threshold for my system type?

-Commercial refrigeration systems are generally required to maintain a leak rate below 15% annually.
-Comfort cooling and industrial process refrigeration systems have a 30% threshold under the current rule.
-If your system exceeds the applicable threshold, EPA regulations typically require repairing the leak within 30 days and verifying the repair.
-Specific obligations may vary — consult the EPA regulations or a compliance professional for your situation.
+Under 40 CFR § 84.106(c)(2) (AIM Act, effective January 1, 2026), commercial refrigeration systems must maintain a leak rate below 20% annually.
+Comfort cooling systems (AC, heat pumps) have a 10% threshold — not 30%.
+Industrial process refrigeration (IPR) has a separate 30% threshold.
+If your system exceeds the applicable threshold, EPA regulations require repairing the leak within 30 days (§ 84.106(d)) or developing a retrofit/retirement plan within 30 days (§ 84.106(h)).
+Source: 40 CFR § 84.106, verified June 2026.
+Specific obligations may vary — consult the EPA or a compliance professional.

 How long must I keep refrigerant records?